 At its February 15, 2001, meeting, the IES approved the transition of the LRWG to a standing body, the Legislative and Regulatory Task Force (LRTF).
-The LRTF agreed to address the following tasks:
+The LRTF agreed to address the following taskings:

-- Examine whether existing legal and regulatory authority is adequate to ensure NS/EP requirements will be met in the converged and next generation network (NGN) environment - Identify and address other legal and regulatory issues related to convergence, as appropriate - Analyze IS/CIP legal and regulatory issues pending before Congress and the Administration and those, if any, to be recommended for NS/EP implications

-- Consider the legal issues discussed at NSTAC Research and Development Exchanges, including linked or third party liability and new privacy legislation and regulations - Address legal and regulatory issues affecting the other IES task forces at their request.
+- Examine whether existing legal and regulatory authority is adequate to ensure NS/EP requirements will be met in the converged and NGN environment; - Identify and address other legal and regulatory issues related to convergence, as appropriate; - Analyze CIP legal and regulatory issues pending before Congress and the Administration and those, if any, to be recommended for NS/EP implications; - Consider the legal issues discussed at NSTAC RDX Workshops, including linked or third party liability and new privacy legislation and regulations; and - Address legal and regulatory issues affecting the other IES task forces at their requests.